huangcong12/page-guard-watermark/readme.txt

 Discover why organizations, enterprises, and teams that prioritize information security appreciate Page Guard Watermark – and why you will too!

+== Installation ==
+= Similar to other plugins, you have various installation options.
+Choose a method you've successfully used before =
+1. Install directly from the Plugins market in the WordPress backend.
+2. Download the zip installation package from the WordPress web version's plugin market, then upload the plugin for installation in the WordPress backend.

+= Configure Plugin =
+1.After successful plugin installation, you should see the 'PageMark' menu in the WordPress backend menu bar.
+Click on it to access the configuration page.
+2.You'll need to fill in or select values for Vertical Spacing, Horizontal Spacing, Text Content, Size, Line Spacing, Alpha, and Color.
+If you're unsure of their functions, you can refer to the '.e.g' in each box and enter values similar to it.
+3.After filling in the details, click 'Save Changes' to see the watermark displayed on the page.
+4.After the initial successful addition, subsequent edits can be previewed in real-time on the page, but don't forget to click 'Save Changes'.

 == Screenshots ==

 == Changelog ==